Troubleshooting Chrysler Check Engine Light

 Why Does Chrysler Check Engine Light Flash On and Off

-If your check engine light is flashing on and off, you should pull over as soon as possible.
+If your check engine light flashes intermittently, you should pull over immediately.
 It is recommended to have the vehicle towed to avoid further damage to the engine and the catalytic converter.

 How Does Chrysler Check Engine Light Work?